 I think you could describe what I did as translating the adventure-game idea from one medium to another.
 You can call text-adventure games a “medium”: the output to the player is text descriptions, the player types text commands to the game.
 That’s all there is: no graphics, no sound, no animation.
 The medium I was translating to was the videogame, where you have a joystick — one button and the four directions (or eight if you want to think of it that way) — and it has graphics, has color, has animation, has sound.
 So it had to change to work in that medium.

 Robinett’s game was primitive even by the standards of Spectrum software of just a few years later; it had to be to run in 4 K of cartridge-based ROM and 128 bytes of RAM.
 But it threw down a gauntlet — albeit one which few American software houses, working the fertile ground of Zork-style text adventures and Ultima- and Wizardry-style CRPGs, took up.
 The folks from Ultimate, who had traveled far and seen much of the international videogame business while at Zilec and thus had to have seen Robinett’s Adventure, now picked it up for Britain instead.
-Atic Atac and the Ultimate action-adventures which followed — Sabre Wulf, Underwurlde, Knight Lore, Alien 8, Nightshade, Gunfright, and Pentagram — touched off a a veritable gaming subculture of copycats and, eventually, games which took the concept even further.
+Atic Atac and the Ultimate action-adventures which followed — Sabre Wulf, Underwurlde, Knight Lore, Alien 8, Nightshade, Gunfright, and Pentagram — touched off a veritable gaming subculture of copycats and, eventually, games which took the concept even further.
 The big open-world action-adventure would remain a cottage industry in British software through the end of the decade and beyond, with a string of iconic titles: Mercenary, Fairlight, Spindizzy, Head Over Heels, Exile, the Dizzy series, just for starters.

 Ultimate reached their pinnacle of success at the end of 1984, when they released Underwurlde and Knight Lore simultaneously just in time for Christmas.
 The former was a continuation of what they had already wrought in Atic Atac and Sabre Wulf, but the latter marked the last big innovation they would gift to their eager public: the first isometric action-adventure.

-Ulimate’s worlds prior to Knight Lore, like those of virtually everyone else, were worlds of just two dimensions.
+Ultimate’s worlds prior to Knight Lore, like those of virtually everyone else, were worlds of just two dimensions.
 (See my article on Elite for the reasons behind that and its ramifications.)
 They were viewed from directly above, from a strangely depthless sideways, or from even stranger, Pac-Man-like perspectives that conform to no obvious reality.
 Game developers had been frustrated by the limitations of 2D for years, but true 3D graphics, while David Braben and Ian Bell among others proved them not to be impossible, were very, very difficult on a simple 8-bit computer, and usually limited to wireframes if you wanted to get any performance at all out of them.
 Isometric perspective would turn out to offer a compromise, a way to get many of the benefits of 3D without most of the costs.

 Engineers and architects had grown frustrated with the limitations of their 2D blueprints many years before videogames existed.
 They had realized that drawing a rectangular object like, say, a building from a sweet spot above and canted 45 degrees horizontally gave an excellent view of it in all its 3D glory without being very taxing on the drawer: it’s essentially just a matter of leaving vertical lines alone, rotating horizontal lines by -30 degrees, and rotating depth lines by +30 degrees.
 Best of all, a quirk in the rules of perspective means that objects deeper in the picture remain exactly the same size as those closer to the viewer — again, a huge burden lifted from the drawer.
 Or from the programmer and her computer.
 The transformations required to display an isometric view on a computer are fairly trivial compared to full 3D rendering.
 There are inevitable limitations — the real world isn’t generally so neatly rectangular — but, still, isometric graphics offered a magic bullet, a way to get something for, if not quite nothing, a very reduced cost.

 Given that, it’s if anything surprising how slow game programmers were to catch on to their wonders.
-The first prominent games to use isometric graphics were a couple of arcade releases of 1982, Taito’s Zaxxon and Gottlieb’s Q*bert.
+The first prominent games to use isometric graphics were a couple of arcade releases of 1982, Sega’s Zaxxon and Gottlieb’s Q*bert.
 Isometric graphics first came to the Spectrum in late 1983 in the form of Ant Attack, written by a young sculptor named Sandy White who applied his knowledge of real-world 3D construction to the construction of a virtual world inside his Speccy.
 But all of these titles were games in the traditional arcade mold.
 Ultimate applied the isometric perspective to a more ambitious, expansive action-adventure for the first time with Knight Lore.
 It was a match made in heaven; within a year virtually everyone else would make the switch as well.
 (One wag writing to Crash magazine labelled Knight Lore the “second most cloned piece of software after Wordstar.”)
 Not only did the isometric view bring a whole new depth (sorry!) of play, but it was stunning eye candy, becoming for most the ultimate (sorry again!) demonstration of Ultimate’s graphics prowess.
 One reviewer on the World of Spectrum site: “I think that setting eyes on Knight Lore for the first time must have been like seeing King Kong on the screen back in the 1930s when the film was released.
 It (Knight Lore) was the single most staggering thing I’d ever seen on a Spectrum.”
 Another: “I was there in the computer shop on the day Knight Lore was first loaded into the demonstration Speccy.
 Within thirty seconds there was a crowd about seven deep, everyone clambering over each other to get a better look.”
 It really was that amazing.
 As with Ultimate itself, a gauzy patina of awe still surrounds Knight Lore today amongst British gamers.
 A 1994 article in Edge magazine pronounced it nothing less than “the greatest single advance in the history of computer games.”
 That’s an assertion that reveals a certain loss of perspective (done now, I promise!) in my opinion, but it’s nevertheless a very, very important moment whose reverberations would echo for years through British gaming and well beyond.